Sealed vs. Unsealed Saltillo Tile

-When you buy sealed Saltillo tile at Rustico Tile and Stone, you get to rest easy.
-At our factory in Mexico, we apply five coats of penetrating sealer which soaks into the clay.
+You get to rest easy when you buy sealed Saltillo tile at Rustico Tile and Stone.
+At our factory in Mexico, we apply five coats of a penetrating sealer, which soaks into the clay.
 This brings out rich tones of color and strengthens the tile.
 When your installer unpacks it from the pallet, he or she installs the tile as-is.

 Yes… unpack and install it at no extra cost, time, or possible sealer application mistakes.

 The best part?
 On average, our sealed Saltillo tile is only about $0.20-$0.30 more per square foot compared to unsealed Saltillo tile.
-For the very reason that it’s a great value and a fully sealed tile, we are THE leading supplier for handmade Saltillo tile in the world.
+For the very reason that it’s a great value and a fully sealed tile, we are THE leading supplier of handmade Saltillo tile in the world.

 Need more proof?
 Just do the math.

 On 1000 square feet, you’ll pay $200 more for our sealed Saltillo tile vs. unsealed Saltillo tile.

 Even if you buy a cheap quality sealer at $40/gallon for your unsealed tile, you’ll need a minimum of 10 gallons of sealer to put only 2 or 3 coats into the clay.
 That’s $400 additional in sealer cost (for poor quality sealer).
 Good quality sealer runs $100+/gallon.

 Plus, add the labor cost for sealing 1000 square feet of tile.

 Was it worth saving $200 on the original purchase?

 If you’re still unsure, order samples.
 Compare unsealed vs. sealed Saltillo tile.